ashishsubedi/plays/README.md

    - `plays <yt_song_url>`
 3. Play youtube playlist:
    - `plays <yt_playlist_url>`

+> By adding flag `-r` or `--related` in above commands, it plays the first related song after completion.
+Eg: `plays -r <song name>`

 4. Play youtube charts:
    - `plays -c` or `plays --charts`
    - `plays -c TOPSONGS_GLOBAL`
    - See more info by `plays -h`

+> Note: Combining charts and query will result in weird behaviour.
+It's an intentional feature, 100%.